-Catherine Engle is a Director of Mental Health Services at Greater Cincinnati Behavioral Health Services.
+Catherine Engle is an Associate Vice President of Mental Health Services at Greater Cincinnati Behavioral Health Services.
 She is a licensed professional clinical counselor, with supervision designation (LPCC-S) in the state of Ohio.

 Catherine completed her undergraduate and graduate degrees at Xavier University, earning a Bachelor’s degree in Biology and a Master’s degree in Clinical Mental Health Counseling.
 Catherine has been working in the mental health field for over a decade, with a focus on the transitional youth and adult populations affected by homelessness.
 Catherine has clinical experience providing mental health assessments and risk assessments in both inpatient and community settings as well as experience providing individual and group counseling.